pbialon/armory-interview-task/README.md

 ## Solution

 The solution to the problem is implemented as a command-line tool called `logs_printer`.
 The tool reads log files from a specified directory, sorts the lines based on timestamps, and prints them to the screen.

+### Implementation Details

+The tool uses a priority queue to sort the lines from the log files.
+First, it reads the first lines from the set of given files and creates a priority queue.
+A "priority" is the timestamp of a given log line.
+Lower timestamps have higher priority.
+Then, each time we pop a line from the priority queue, and we read the next line from the file that contained the popped line.
+We fix the heap, and we repeat the process until all lines from all files are read and printed.
+The solution works in _O(n * log(k) )_ time, where _n_ is the total number of lines in all files, and _k_ is the number of files.

+### Repository Structure
+The repository structure consists of the following components:

+- `src`: Contains the source code for the solution.
+It contains of two packages:
+  - `log_files`: Contains the code for reading and sorting the log files.
+  - `priority_queue`: Contains the code for the priority queue used for on-the-fly files sorting.
+- `resources`: Contains the log files used for testing the solution.

-### Usage
+## Usage

 To use the `logs_printer` tool, follow these steps: